Achilles tendon rupture

 Risk factors

-• Recreational sports.
-Achilles tendon injuries occur more often during sports that involve running, jumping, and sudden starts and stops — such as soccer, basketball and tennis.
+- Sports played for fun.
+Achilles tendon injuries happen more often during sports that involve running, jumping, and sudden starts and stops.
+These include soccer, basketball, volleyball and tennis.

-• Steroid injections.
-Doctors sometimes inject steroids into an ankle joint to reduce pain and inflammation.
-However, this medication can weaken nearby tendons and has been associated with Achilles tendon ruptures.
+- Steroid shots.
+Healthcare professionals sometimes inject steroids into an ankle joint to reduce pain and swelling.
+But steroid medicines can weaken nearby tendons.
+They've been linked to Achilles tendon ruptures.

-• Certain antibiotics.
-Fluoroquinolone antibiotics, such as ciprofloxacin (Cipro) or levofloxacin (Levaquin), increase the risk of Achilles tendon rupture.
+- Certain antibiotics.
+Fluoroquinolone antibiotics, such as ciprofloxacin (Cipro) or levofloxacin, raise the risk of Achilles tendon rupture.

 Prevention

-To reduce your chance of developing Achilles tendon problems, follow these tips:
+To reduce your chance of having Achilles tendon issues follow these tips:

-• Stretch and strengthen calf muscles.
-Stretch your calf until you feel a noticeable pull but not pain.
+- Stretch and strengthen calf muscles.
+Stretch your calf muscles until you feel a pull, but not pain.
 Don't bounce during a stretch.
-Calf-strengthening exercises can also help the muscle and tendon absorb more force and prevent injury.
+Calf-strengthening exercises also can help the muscle and tendon take on more force and protect against injury.

-• Vary your exercises.
-Alternate high-impact sports, such as running, with low-impact sports, such as walking, biking or swimming.
-Avoid activities that place excessive stress on your Achilles tendons, such as hill running and jumping activities.
+- Vary your exercises.
+Mix high-impact sports, such as running, with low-impact sports, such as walking, biking or swimming.
+Limit activities that put a lot of stress on your Achilles tendons, such as activities that involve hill running and jumping.

 Diagnosis

-The doctor might ask you to kneel on a chair or lie on your stomach with your feet hanging over the end of the exam table.
-He or she might then squeeze your calf muscle to see if your foot will automatically flex.
-If it doesn't, you probably have ruptured your Achilles tendon.
+The healthcare professional might ask you to kneel on a chair or lie face down with your feet hanging over the end of the exam table.
+The healthcare professional might then squeeze your calf muscle to see if your foot flexes.
+If it doesn't, you likely have ruptured your Achilles tendon.

 Treatment

-Treatment for a ruptured Achilles tendon often depends on your age, activity level and the severity of your injury.
-In general, younger and more active people, particularly athletes, tend to choose surgery to repair a completely ruptured Achilles tendon, while older people are more likely to opt for nonsurgical treatment.
+Treatment for a ruptured Achilles tendon often depends on your age, how active you are and how bad the injury is.
+Younger and more active people, especially athletes, tend to choose surgery to repair an Achilles tendon that's torn all the way.
+Older people and those not active in sports are more likely to opt for nonsurgical treatment.

 Surgery

-The procedure generally involves making an incision in the back of your lower leg and stitching the torn tendon together.
-Depending on the condition of the torn tissue, the repair might be reinforced with other tendons.
+The procedure most often involves a surgeon making a cut, called an incision, in the back of the lower leg.
+The surgeon then stitches the torn tendon together.
+Depending on the condition of the torn tissue, the surgeon might use donated tissue to make the repair.

 Complications can include infection and nerve damage.
-Minimally invasive procedures reduce infection rates over those of open procedures.
+Minimally invasive procedures have lower infection rates over those of open procedures.

 Rehabilitation

-After either treatment, you'll have physical therapy exercises to strengthen your leg muscles and Achilles tendon.
-Most people return to their former level of activity within four to six months.
-It's important to continue strength and stability training after that because some problems can persist for up to a year.
+After either treatment, physical therapy exercises can strengthen the leg muscles and the Achilles tendon.
+Most people return to their former level of activity within 18 to 24 months after the injury.

 Preparing for an appointment

-People with an Achilles tendon rupture commonly seek immediate treatment at a hospital's emergency department.
-You might also need to consult with doctors specializing in sports medicine or orthopedic surgery.
+People with an Achilles tendon rupture often seek treatment right away at a hospital's emergency department.
+You also might want to talk with doctors who specialize in sports medicine or orthopedic surgery.

 What you can do